Cost of living tops Singaporeans' concerns ahead of GE, 1 in 4 voters undecided on who to support: Survey

 SINGAPORE: The cost of living has emerged as the top concern of Singaporeans heading into this year’s general election, for which over a quarter have not yet made up their minds on who they will be voting for, a new survey has found.

-Concerns over jobs and unemployment came in second, while the state of the economy followed in third place, according to the study by Blackbox Research’s SensingSG, Singapore’s only public and independent sentiment tracker.
+Concerns over jobs and unemployment came in second, while the state of the economy followed in third place, according to the study by Blackbox Research’s sentiment tracker SensingSG.

 Released on Thursday (Jan 16), the survey was done earlier this month and involved 1,310 Singaporeans eligible to vote in this year’s electoral contest, varied by ethnicity, age, gender, housing type and region to represent national demographics.